 Where to Get Poutine

-Other places take advantage of the flexible nature of poutine and make corn dog poutines, pepper poutines, and poutines made in themes of ethnic cuisines.
+Other places take advantage of the flexible nature of poutine and make corn dog poutines, pepper poutines, and poutines reflecting international cuisines.
 Plenty of places now offer optional ingredients like different types of cheese, various sauces, and even sweet potato fries.